 Thanks, Sean.

-Already I'd already chased into his vehicle.
+Already, I'd already chased him to his vehicle.

-At this point, the border patrol agent came out, said, Clear back, I have a gun.
+At this point, the Border Patrol agent came out, said, clear back, I have a gun.

 Yes, he was trying to shoot.